ddcroft73/email-service/readme.md

 #### Tech Stack:
 fastAPI<br>
-Celery
+Celery<br>
+ - Not using a traditional messageing broker like Redis, or RabbitMQ.
+I'm using the `filesystem://` to send messages. yeh, apparently whats going on is you create adirectory for the services to use asa means of communication and they send messages that way. it's slowwer than my usual RabbitMQ, but it gets thejob done and its less software to add to the stack.

 #### Purpose:
-Send EMails.
+Send Emails.
 Thats it.
-It will have one endpoint (as of now) that I will define later.
+It will have one endpoint.
+Imay need to add another/others when I totally figure out exactly what I am doing.

 #### EndPoint:
 /send-email/